carina-fehr/osProject/README.md

 - w3m google.com (should not work)
 - w3m youtube.com (should not work)
-- To check the log file for blocked connections: cat /tmp/blocked.log or blocked2.log for combinedRWOC.c
+- To check the log file for blocked connections: cat /tmp/blocked.log or blocked2.log for combinedRWOC.c To run with the bash script:
+- gcc -shared -fPIC -o combinedMRWOC.so combinedMRWOC.c -ldl
-- To run with the bash script: ./install_invisible_blocker.sh or with source and then either open a new terminal or run source ~/.bashrc
+- ./install_invisible_blocker.sh or with source and then either open a new terminal or run source ~/.bashrc